ro-i/tumcsbot/README.md

 ==========

-An interactive bot for zulip.in.tum.de, the [Zulip Chat](https://zulipchat.com/) of the Department of Informatics of the Technichal University of Munich.
+An interactive bot for zulip.in.tum.de, the [Zulip Chat](https://zulipchat.com/) of the Department of Informatics of the Technical University of Munich.

 **Note: This bot is currently under development and not yet production-ready!**